 - Product and service deficiencies and flaws risk

-- Compliance risk
+- · Compliance risk

-- Intellectual property rights risk
+- · Intellectual property rights risk

 - Security risk

-- Human resource risk
+- · Human resource risk

 - · Fujitsu's facilities and internal system risk

-- Environmental risk
+- · Environmental and climate change risk

-\1: These are just some of the business risks.
+\1 These are just some of the business risks.
 More detailed risk-related information can be found in our earnings report, securities reports and other published reports.